agravityio/agravity-public-csharp/docs/PublicSearchManagementApi.md

             // Configuration.Default.AddApiKeyPrefix("x-functions-key", "Bearer");

             var apiInstance = new PublicSearchManagementApi(Configuration.Default);
-            var s = s_example;  // string | The search string which should be found. var limit = 56;  // int? | How many results should be returend.
-0 is backend limit. (optional) var collectiontypeid = collectiontypeid_example;  // string | Limits the result on all collections from the given collectiontypeid parameter. (optional) var collectionid = collectionid_example;  // string | Limits the result on collection id (and siblings).
-Will be overwritten by collectiontypeid parameter. (optional) var mode = mode_example;  // string | Two modes supported: \"any\" or \"all\" search terms should be applied.
+            var s = "s_example";  // string | The search string which should be found. var limit = 56;  // int? | How many results should be returend.
+0 is backend limit. (optional) var collectiontypeid = "collectiontypeid_example";  // string | Limits the result on all collections from the given collectiontypeid parameter. (optional) var collectionid = "collectionid_example";  // string | Limits the result on collection id (and siblings).
+Will be overwritten by collectiontypeid parameter. (optional) var mode = "mode_example";  // string | Two modes supported: \"any\" or \"all\" search terms should be applied.
 (Only if Azure Search is enabled) (optional) var expose = true;  // bool? | This will expose the thumbnail asset blob incl.
-URL with SAS Token. (optional) var filter = filter_example;  // string | Colon separated key value filter for filterable strings and string collections.
+URL with SAS Token. (optional) var filter = "filter_example";  // string | Colon separated key value filter for filterable strings and string collections.
 For date or numbers \"<\", \"=\" and \">\" are possible.
 Mode influences AND (all) and OR (any) of all filters.
 Multiple filters are separated by semicolons.
-(Only if Azure Search is enabled) (optional) var orderby = orderby_example;  // string | Sortable fields can be used.
+(Only if Azure Search is enabled) (optional) var orderby = "orderby_example";  // string | Sortable fields can be used.
 For descendant sorting use leading \"!\".
 (Only if Azure Search is enabled) (optional)

             try
             {